For applying to a university in the UK, you will first need to choose a degree course, as well as which universities you wish to apply to.

 What is Freshers’ Week?

-Freshers’ Week is an important part of any student’s first year at university, and it is a great opportunity to meet new people and have a lot of fun before the real study begins.
+Freshers’ Week is an important part of any student’s first year at university, and it is a great opportunity to meet new people and has a lot of fun before the real study begins.

 You can adjust to your new environment, locate supermarkets and other shops, and learn how to use the lecture halls and canteen during this weeklong event.